-(1) Corporate objectives assume an average exchange rate of U.S. 1.00 = C 1.10.

-(2) Corporate objectives and results reflect an actual average exchange rate of U.S.1.00 = C

-(3) Revenues target has been adjusted to reflect actual fuel surcharges invoiced to clients based on actual oil and diesel prices in 2015.

-(4) Adjusted diluted earnings per share and free cash flow are non-GAAP measures that have no standardized meanings prescribed by U.S. GAAP and therefore, may not be comparable to similar measures presented by other companies, and as such, should not be considered in isolation.
-See the sections entitled "Adjusted performance measures" and "Liquidity and capital resources - Free cash flow" in CN's Management's Discussion and Analysis included in the Company's 2015 Annual Report for explanations of these measures and reconciliations to the nearest U.S. GAAP measures.

-(5) Adjusted diluted earnings per share which excludes a deferred income tax expense of C\$42 million (C\$0.05 per diluted share) resulting from the enactment of a higher provincial corporate income tax rate.

-(6) As indicated in note (4), free cash flow does not have any standardized meaning prescribed by U.S. GAAP and therefore, may not be comparable to similar measures presented by other companies.
+- (1) Corporate objectives assume an average exchange rate of U.S.\$1.00 = C\$1.28. - (2) Corporate objectives and results reflect an actual average exchange rate of U.S.\$1.00 = C\$1.32. - (3) Revenues target has been adjusted to reflect actual fuel surcharges invoiced to clients based on actual oil and diesel prices in 2016. - (4) Free cash flow is a non-GAAP measure that has no standardized meanings prescribed by U.S. GAAP and, therefore, may not be comparable to similar measures presented by other companies, and, as such, should not be considered in isolation.
+See the section entitled "Liquidity and capital resources - Free cash flow" in CN's Management's Discussion and Analysis included in the Company's 2016 Annual Report for an explanation of this measure and reconciliation to the nearest U.S. GAAP measure. - (5) Diluted Earnings per Share 2016 result was adjusted and excludes a deferred income tax expense of C\$7 million (C\$0.01 per diluted share) resulting from the enactment of a higher provincial corporate income tax rate. - (6) As indicated in note (4), free cash flow does not have any standardized meaning prescribed by U.S. GAAP and, therefore, may not be comparable to similar measures presented by other companies.
 The Company believes that free cash flow is a useful measure of performance as it demonstrates the Company's ability to generate cash for debt obligations and for discretionary uses such as payment of dividends and strategic opportunities.
-The Company defines its free cash flow measure as the difference between net cash provided by operating activities and net cash used in investing activities; adjusted for changes in restricted cash and cash equivalents and the impact of major acquisitions, if any.

-(7) ROIC measures the Company's efficiency in the use of its capital funds and is viewed as a key measure of long-term value generation to its shareholders.
-ROIC is generally calculated as net income before interest expense, divided by the total of the average net indebtedness and the average shareholders' equity, and may, in certain instances, be adjusted for certain items as determined by the Committee.
+The Company defines its free cash flow measure as the difference between net cash provided by operating activities and net cash used in investing activities; adjusted for changes in restricted cash and cash equivalents and the impact of major acquisitions, if any. - (7) ROIC measures the Company's efficiency in the use of its capital funds and is viewed as a key measure of long-term value generation to its shareholders.
+ROIC is generally calculated as net income before interest expense, divided by the total of the average net indebtedness and the average shareholders' equity.

-Despite a challenging economic environment in 2015, the CN executive team adjusted rapidly to evolving market and business conditions which resulted in the achievement of a record operating ratio of 58.2% and free cash flow of C\$2.4 billion.
-The Company continued to reinvest in the business, with 2015 capital spending of C\$2.7 billion while maintaining its commitment to create shareholder value.
-In 2015, CN's dividend was increased by 25% and 23.3 million shares were repurchased, returning over C\$2.7 billion to shareholders.
+The CN executive team guickly adjusted to weaker volumes in 2016 by maintaining its focus on operational efficiency, while continuing to provide quality service to its customers and improve its safety performance.
+As a result, net income increased by three percent to C\$3,640 million.
+The operating ratio for 2016 improved by 2.3 points to 55.9 percent while the Company continued to reinvest in the business with 2016 capital spending of C\$2.75 billion.
+In 2016, CN's dividend was increased by 20% and 26.4 million shares were repurchased, returning over C\$3.2 billion to shareholders.

-For 2015, after considering the financial results against established corporate objectives on a currency adjusted basis, the Board of Directors assessed the corporate performance at "partially meets", resulting in a corporate performance factor of 93%.
+For 2016, after considering the financial results against established corporate objectives on a currency adjusted basis, the Board of Directors assessed the corporate performance at "partially exceeds", resulting in a corporate performance factor of 115.5% (and 131% for NEOs and 180 other executives and senior management employees).